Best Budget Electric Bike of 2021

 Swagcycle EB5 Plus Folding

 Convenience is the name of the game with the Swagcycle EB5.
 This lightweight folding e-bike collapses down impressively small for storage and transport, and it weighs a mere 36 lbs and 10 oz, making it by far the most portable model we tested.
 This bike is ideal for taking with you on the train, throwing in the trunk of a car, or stashing in a closet at the office.
 The Swagcycle comes fully assembled, and folding and unfolding it couldn't be easier thanks to their intuitive and user-friendly design.
-For such a small bike, its 250W rear hub motor packs a surprising punch, and this bike accelerates quickly and has a top throttle speed of 15.5 mph.
-While it was far from the best, we were also relatively impressed by its distance range considering its diminutive stature and 270Wh battery capacity.
+Its 250W rear hub motor packs a surprising punch for such a small bike, accelerating quickly with a top throttle speed of 15.5 mph.
+While it was far from the best, we were still relatively impressed by its distance range, considering its diminutive stature and 270Wh battery capacity.

 Due to the nature of its folding design, 14-inch wheels, and compact geometry, the Swagcycle EB5 suffers a bit in terms of its ride quality.
 This bike feels a bit twitchy and unstable when compared to more traditional bikes, with handling akin to a large electric scooter.
-It has a single-speed drivetrain, and this bike does not pedal well should the battery die while out on a ride.
+It has a single-speed drivetrain, and it does not pedal well should the battery die while out on a ride.
 This bike also has the simplest display and controls of all the models tested, along with only one pedal assist mode.
-That said, if it's portable convenience you seek, the Swagcycle EB5 has you covered.
+That said, if you're seeking portable convenience, the Swagcycle EB5 has you covered.